Is My Kid’s Temperament Normal?

 Nervous temperament

 Some new studies have found that, in addition to these initial three temperament indicators, there may also be a “nervous temperament.”
-While the nervous temperament doesn’t necessarily mean that your child is set up to be anxious or nervous for the rest of their life, it is a sort of early warning sign.
+While the nervous temperament doesn’t necessarily mean that your child is set up to be anxious or nervous for the rest of their life, it can be a sort of early warning sign.
 The nervous temperament might be an indicator of future mental health issues, such as depression or reliance on drugs and alcohol.

 Temperament and personality